PubPackR/Billomatics/README.md

 ## get billomat data:

-Billomatics allows to download and extract the data from the Billomat software.
+Billomatics allows to download, post, and extract data from/ to the Billomat software.

 ### download the billomat data